siddhantGrover16/PD_stats/README.md

 Input test files with different numbers of input taxa are also present in the directory (t50.tre,t100.tre,t200.tre,t300.tre,t400.tre).

 # Example
 A rooted tree file for the influenza A virus, H1 hemagglutinin gene for the Eurasian avian lineage (1C) was extracted from the [OFFLU-WHO Vaccine Consultation Report for September 2022](https://www.offlu.org/).
 These data were used to quantify the maximum phylogenetic diversity across each node of the phylogeny (k=1), and were used to identify hotspots of diversity across the phylogeny (k=3).
-The hotspot measure quantifies the degree to which "star-like" topology in the tree is apparent - [star-like topology reflects papid expansion of a virus in a population](https://en.wikipedia.org/wiki/Viral_phylodynamics).
+The hotspot measure quantifies the degree to which "star-like" topology in the tree is apparent - [star-like topology reflects rapid expansion of a virus in a population](https://en.wikipedia.org/wiki/Viral_phylodynamics).

 The subsequent image demonstrates that the 1C.2.5, 1C.2.3, 1C.2.2 clades have groups of HA genes that are rapidly expanding (reflected by larger circles on the nodes).